Non-Invasive Reconstruction of Intracranial EEG Across the Deep Temporal Lobe from Scalp EEG based on Conditional Normalizing Flow: Results and Discussion

-where $\lVert\cdot\rVert_{1}$ is the element-wise $\ell_1$ norm and $\lVert\cdot\rVert_F$ is the Frobenius norm.
-Metrics are first averaged within each subject and then across subjects (S1, S6, S9), reported as mean$\pm$std.
-Lower values indicate better preservation of multi-channel functional connectivity structure.

-Table~\ref{tab:connectivity_baselines_horizontal} summarizes the functional connectivity fidelity across models.
+Table~\ref{tab:connectivity_baselines_horizontal} summarizes the correlation-structure fidelity across models.
 NeuroFlowNet achieves the lowest errors among the compared methods, with $\mathcal{E}_{\mathrm{MAE}}(\mathbf{R})=0.288\pm0.042$ and $\mathcal{E}_{F}(\mathbf{R})=21.61\pm4.69$.
 Compared with the pointwise linear baseline, NeuroFlowNet reduces correlation-matrix MAE from $0.426\pm0.064$ to $0.288\pm0.042$ (a relative reduction of $\sim$32\%), and reduces Frobenius error from $30.45\pm6.45$ to $21.61\pm4.69$ (a relative reduction of $\sim$29\%).
-This indicates that a simple per-time linear mapping is insufficient to recover the network-level dependencies embedded in MTL iEEG activity, whereas NeuroFlowNet better captures higher-order cross-channel structure under the same training data regime.
+This indicates that a simple per-time linear mapping is insufficient to recover the cross-channel dependency patterns expressed in these band-limited iEEG signals, whereas NeuroFlowNet better preserves the corresponding correlation structure under the same training data regime.

 Beyond the linear baseline, NeuroFlowNet also consistently outperforms the stronger nonlinear regressors included in this comparison (Shallow CNN, 1D U-Net, and Tiny Transformer).
 While these deterministic models can learn nonlinear mappings and often generate temporally smooth outputs, they still tend to emphasize pointwise signal reconstruction objectives, which can inadvertently \emph{attenuate} or \emph{homogenize} cross-channel relationships—especially when the inverse mapping from scalp EEG to deep iEEG is underconstrained.
 In such ill-posed settings, a deterministic regressor is incentivized to output a ``central'' solution that reduces average prediction error across trials, which may appear reasonable at the level of individual traces but can shrink trial-to-trial covariance and distort the correlation matrix.
-The observed gap in $\mathcal{E}_{\mathrm{MAE}}(\mathbf{R})$ and $\mathcal{E}_{F}(\mathbf{R})$ suggests that NeuroFlowNet better preserves the correlation structure that is most relevant for functional connectivity analyses, aligning with the qualitative similarity of connectivity graphs shown in Figure~\ref{fig:conn_comparison}.
+The observed gap in $\mathcal{E}_{\mathrm{MAE}}(\mathbf{R})$ and $\mathcal{E}_{F}(\mathbf{R})$ therefore suggests that NeuroFlowNet better preserves the correlation structure most visible to the present Pearson-correlation analysis, aligning with the qualitative similarity of connectivity graphs shown in Figure~\ref{fig:conn_comparison}.
+Because this metric is dominated by shared low-/mid-frequency fluctuations and by the bandwidth retained after preprocessing, the result is best understood as improved preservation of correlation structure within that reconstructed frequency range.